opencog/generate/README.md

 There is an inherent combinatorial explosion, which will certainly be CPU-intensive, and require considerable algorithmic sophistication, e.g. pruning, to make things run fast.
 Thus, in anticipation of this, the prototype implementation will be in C++.
-There were/are two other design choices:
+There were/are three other design choices:

 * Use the Link-Grammar internal code.
 This code is now extremely fast,